List of Regular Show characters: Carl Putter

+Carl Putter (voiced by Christopher Mcdonald) is CJ's father who appeared in "Daddy Issues".
+When CJ was young, Carl would take her out to play mini golf with him.
+However, she did not take the game as seriously.
+He would often pressure her to try harder, and sometimes when trying to make a hole in one, he wouldn't let her win.
+He'd brag about it in front of her face, making her feel bad.
+During the Junior Championship Mini Golf Tournament, Carl pressured CJ to not mess up, and when she made her shot just up to the obstacle, he scolded her for trying to "play it safe".
+That was when she decided to quit playing minigolf.

+Years later, Carl learned his daughter won the Sink Hole ide Queso challenge, and was going to compete in the Putter Palooza.
+He joins in so he can beat her.
+They both made excellent shots, and were both eventually neck-in-neck for first place.
+As a result, they had to take the sudden-death putt-off.
+After missing the final hole and preparing to flee the demons that appeared to attack him and CJ, he has a change of heart when CJ stands her ground and alongside Mordecai, helps defend CJ as she hits the final hole.
+Afterwards, he congratulates his daughter and apologizes for the verbal abuse and constant golf beatings he put her through, saying it was the only way he knew to prepare her for the world.

 The Eggscellent Knight

 The Eggscellent Knight (voiced by Jeff Bennett) is a character who first appeared in "Eggscellent", where he protected the Eggscellent Hat.
 He also appeared later in "Gamers Never Say Die", as the guardian of a golden game stamp.
 He once again appears in "Garage Door" as an employee of Hardware Emporium.
 He also made a cameo appearance in “Ace Balthazar Lives” when he tried to join the party was knocked out.
-He made his final appearance in “The Ice Tape” where he guards three tapes that would reveal Pops destiny.
-He is a parody of the knight from "Indiana Jones and the Last Crusade".
+He made his final appearance in “The Ice Tape” where he guards three tapes that would reveal Pops's destiny.
+He is a parody of the Grail Knight from Indiana Jones and the Last Crusade.

 Spacey McSpaceTree

 Spacey McSpaceTree (voiced by Steve Little) is a minor character in Regular Show.
 He made his debut in the Season Eight episodes "Spacey McSpaceTree" and "Space Escape".
 He is the mascot of the Space Tree Station and he was put into cryo-sleep for 30 years.